FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 <blockquote class="reaction"><div class="reaction_text">This is about the difference tinting makes, not overall performance.
 Lot's left on the optimization table, like asynchronously loading the frames to a single-channel texture or processing on every frame, not display refresh</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>

-A similar vein, it was also talked about in the [recent blog post](https://rosenzweig.io/blog/conformant-gl46-on-the-m1.html) by [Alyssa Rosenzweig](https://rosenzweig.io), about her GPU reverse engineering project achieving proper standard conformant OpenGL Drivers on the Apple M1.
+In similar vein, it was also talked about in the [recent blog post](https://rosenzweig.io/blog/conformant-gl46-on-the-m1.html) by [Alyssa Rosenzweig](https://rosenzweig.io), about her GPU reverse engineering project achieving proper standard conformant OpenGL Drivers on the Apple M1.
 Regarding performance implications of a specific additional operation she noted:

 > **Alyssa Rosenzweig**: The difference should be small percentage-wise, as arithmetic is faster than memory.
 With thousands of threads running in parallel, the arithmetic cost may even be hidden by the load’s latency.